-This reading group guide for After I Do includes discussion questions and ideas for enhancing your book club.
+This reading group guide for Maybe in Another Life includes an introduction, discussion questions, and ideas for enhancing your book club.
 The suggested questions are intended to help your reading group find new and interesting angles and topics for your discussion.
 We hope that these ideas will enrich your conversation and increase your enjoyment of the book.
+Introduction

 Join our mailing list!

 Get our latest book recommendations, author news, and competitions right to your inbox.

 At the age of twenty-nine, Hannah Martin still has no idea what she wants to do with her life.
 She has lived in six different cities and held countless meaningless jobs since college, but on the heels of a disastrous breakup, she has finally returned to her hometown of Los Angeles.
 To celebrate her first night back, her best friend, Gabby, takes Hannah out to a bar—where she meets up with her high school boyfriend, Ethan.

 It’s just past midnight when Gabby asks Hannah if she’s ready to go.
 Ethan quickly offers to give her a ride later if she wants to stay.

 What happens if she leaves with Ethan?

 In concurrent storylines, Hannah lives out the effects of each decision.
 Quickly, these parallel universes develop into surprisingly different stories with far-reaching consequences for Hannah and the people around her, raising questions including: Is anything meant to be?
 How much in our life is determined by chance?
 And perhaps, most compellingly: is there such a thing as a soul mate?